-The first data privacy dispute heard by the English courts using a collective action mechanism (a GLO) was Various claimants v Wm Morrisons Supermarket PLC [2017] EWHC 3113 (QB).
+One of the first data privacy dispute heard by the English courts using a collective action mechanism (a GLO) was Various claimants v Wm Morrisons Supermarket PLC [2017] EWHC 3113 (OB).
 This was brought under the previous data protection regime in the United Kingdom, the Data Protection Act 1998.
-In that claim, over 5,500 employees were successful in arguing that Morrisons should be held vicariously liable for its employee's misuse of data.
+In that claim, over 9,000 employees (the claimants in the action) were successful in arguing before the High Court that Morrisons should be held vicariously liable for its employee's misuse of data.
 This was despite the supermarket having taken preventative measures to prevent the data misuse, and despite the rogue employee's intention to harm his employer.
+Although the Court of Appeal followed the lower court's decision, in April 2020 the Supreme Court disagreed: holding in a landmark judgment that Morrisons should not be held liable for damages following the deliberate act of a rogue employee, where the disclosures made were not within the "field of activities" assigned to that employee.
+However, the Supreme Court did go on to indicate that employers may, in principle, still be vicariously liable for breaches of data protection legislation where their employees are data controllers in their own right, which makes the decision only of limited comfort for companies that experience a data security breach.